bobbingwide/oik-privacy-policy/readme.txt

 == Upgrade Notice ==
 = 1.4.5 =
 Tested with WordPress 5.9.3.
-Updated readme.
+Retrofitted some UK English translations to US English.

 = 1.4.4 =
 Update for WordPress 5.7 and PHP 8.0 support